HaseebLUMS/compression-for-distributed-tracing/README.md

 1) Follow the [article](https://medium.com/opentracing/take-opentracing-for-a-hotrod-ride-f6e3141f7941) for setting up distributed tracing and hosting a microservices site
 2) Visit the hosted site and do some actions that will generate some traces(in future, this step will be automated)
 3) Setup MySQL and create two empty databases: "original" and "compressed" (In future, this step will be automated)
+4) Create an emoty directory `results` where all the comparison (original db vs compressed db) results will be stored (too lazy to write a line of code for this).
-3) Run `run.py`
+5) Run `run.py`
-    3.1) The traces will get stored in a newly created directory `traces` 3.2) The two databases will get populated
+    4.1) The traces will get stored in a newly created directory `traces` 4.2) The two databases will get populated
-    3.3) The original db will have all the traces in full form 3.4) The compressed db will also have all traces but in the compressed form.
+    4.3) The original db will have all the traces in full form 4.4) The compressed db will also have all traces but in the compressed form.